-% of sites/facilities/operations measured and monitored Fulfilment of downstream environmental flows EDP analysed and monitored 100% of its hydro power plant flows in Iberia and Brazil.
-Following this assessment, EDP implemented downstream environmental flows (e- flows) where required.
+% of sites/facilities/operations measured and monitored Please explain Fulfilment of downstream environmental flows 100% EDP analysed and monitored 100% of its hydro power plant flows in Iberia and Brazil.
+Following this assessment, EDP implemented downstream environmental flows (e-flows) where required.
 Both in Europe and Brazil, legislation requires the implementation of e-flow regimes as a mitigation environmental measure to improve water body ecological status and to achieve good ecological potential.
 EDP monitors the effectiveness of these e-flows and readjusts them when necessary to guarantee the ecological quality of the water bodies.
+This monitoring allow us to avoid operational and maintenance costs due to bad quality water that can lead to equipment damage.
 Until now, results point out to the increase of the ecological quality downstream.
-Sediment loading The potential accumulation of sediments upstream of the reservoir is regularly monitored as part of the operating standards used for hydroelectric power plants.
+Sediment loading 100% The potential accumulation of sediments upstream of the reservoir is regularly monitored as part of the operating standards used for hydroelectric power plants.
 Its monitoring is carried out mainly by the direct inspection at the water intake, and indirectly by bathymetric studies or underwater inspection in the surroundings of the dam.
 In addition to these operating standards, EDP regularly implements mitigation measures through an adequate spillway management during flood periods to promote solid flows to go downstream, simulating the natural flow.
 Extraordinarily, and usually in small power plants, there is the mechanical transport of sediments accumulated upstream, to downstream.
 In addition to these routine measures, EDP has in place a plan of bathymetric studies to assess the sedimentation potential in the total area of the reservoir.
 These studies are being planned in Portugal.
-Other, please specify Please select
+Other, please specify of total water withdrawals) due to the better hydrological conditions in Iberia in 2020.
+Specifically for hydro power plants, data was collected either through direct measurements (meter readings) or by calculations, using for instance the installed capacity and the difference between downstream and upstream water levels.
+Due to the current's high hydro power contribution in the EDP Group's water performance, water withdrawals will tend to decrease or increase depending on if it is a dry or wet year, respectively.
+However, future water withdrawals dependency is expected to decrease with the growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2021-2025 and long-term strategy.
+We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
+Total discharges 203 430 237 Higher In 2020, water discharge was 28% higher than in 2019.
+This result is explained by the 33% increase of hydropower generation (which represents 99.7% of total water withdrawals) due to the better hydrological conditions in Iberia in 2020.
+Specifically for hydro power plants, data was collected either through direct measurements (meter readings) or by calculations, using for instance the installed capacity and the difference between downstream and upstream water levels.
+Due to the current's high hydro power contribution in the EDP Group's water performance, water discharges will tend to decrease or increase depending on if it is a dry or wet year, respectively.
+However, future water discharges are expected to decrease with the growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2021-2025 and long-term strategy.